TIRADS Calculator & Report Generator

 Clinical Applications

-• Determining need for FNA in asymptomatic patients
+• Guiding FNA decisions in asymptomatic patients

 Limitations and Clinical Judgment